FAQ

 Is all that testing really necessary?

 Testing is very important.
-We must identify the underlying causes if we are to successfully treat the disability.
+We must identify the underlying causes if we are to successfully treat the difficulty.
 Otherwise, we might find ourselves treating only the symptoms.
-In addition, children with severe disabilities often have more than one factor interfering with learning.
+In addition, children with severe difficulties often have more than one factor interfering with learning.
 Testing allows us to identify all of the areas of difficulty rather than just concentrating on the most obvious ones.

 How is the testing that you do different from the testing usually done in schools?

 Much of the testing done in schools is performance testing—testing done to determine at what level a student is functioning in a particular subject area.
-This is important information, but it gives little help with why a student is doing poorly in school.
-For this, diagnostic testing is required.
-Diagnostic test scores in conjunction with certain performance scores can yield information that makes an accurate diagnosis possible.
+This is important information, but it gives little insight about why a student is doing poorly in school.
+For this, testing is required.
+Testing that looks at how the brain processes information, in conjunction with certain performance scores, can yield information that makes effective intervention possible.

 Learning Difficulties